A note on torsion modules with pure embeddings: -torsion modules as an AEC

-Finally, a natural question is if any of the results presented in this section can be extended to rings that are not necessarily right semihereditary.
+Finally, a natural question is if any of the results presented in this section can be extended to rings where Hypothesis \ref{10hyp2} fails.
 We think it is unlikely.
-However, we think that if one studies the class of $\s$-torsion modules with respect to other embeddings it is possible to obtain analogous results to the ones presented here for rings that are not necessarily right semihereditary.
+However, we think that if one studies the class of $\s$-torsion modules with respect to other embeddings it is possible to obtain analogous results to the ones presented here for rings that not necessarily satisfy Hypothesis \ref{10hyp2}.